Apple AirPods Pro 2 vs. Samsung Galaxy Buds 2 Pro: Which earbuds are better? | CNN Underscored

 Sound quality is a toss-up, but the Galaxy Buds 2 Pro have a slight edge

 There’s no question that both the Galaxy Buds 2 Pro and second-generation AirPods Pro sound amazing.
-They both offer great sound quality with punchy bass, clear highs, and full mids.
-Any genre of music — whether it’s boom-bap hip-hop, classic jazz, rock and roll, or Top 40 pop hits — will sound fantastic on these buds.
+They both offer great sound quality with punchy bass, clear highs and full mids.
+Any genre of music — whether it’s boom-bap hip-hop, classic jazz, rock ‘n’ roll, or Top 40 pop hits — will sound fantastic on these buds.

-Deciding which is better is a bit of a challenge, though, especially since their feature sets are stronger in different areas than one another.
-For example, Apple has much better spatial audio than Samsung with advanced head-tracking techniques, dedicated Dolby Atmos masters of your favorite songs in Apple Music, and a much more enjoyable 360-degree soundscape.
+Deciding which is better is a bit of a challenge, though, especially since their feature sets are stronger in different areas.
+For example, Apple has much better spatial audio than Samsung, with advanced head-tracking techniques, dedicated Dolby Atmos masters of your favorite songs in Apple Music and a much more enjoyable 360-degree soundscape.
 Meanwhile, the Galaxy Buds 2 Pro offer 24-bit hi-fi audio thanks to a special codec from Samsung.
 It may require that you own a Samsung phone to work, but it gives music an extra oomph so tracks sound a little cleaner than they would on AirPods.

 If I had to pick a winner here, I’d go with the Galaxy Buds 2 Pro.
 The extra resolution in sound quality helps music sound clearer and more enjoyable, and the overall sound stage feels brighter and more encompassing than what the AirPods Pro can pull off.
 If you’re a big fan of spatial audio and want the best experience, then the AirPods will be the right choice, but anyone searching for better sound quality overall will love the Galaxy Buds.